 An interchange will provide safer access to Aht'Wy Plaza residents and local businesses.

-A full grade separated interchange is planned for the east entrance with design expected to be completed next winter.
+Design is expected to be completed during the 2019/2020 winter.
 Once the Nez Perce Tribe secures funding for construction, the project can go to bid soon after.
 After the structure is built, the Idaho Transportation Department will assume ownership and maintain it as part of the public transportation system.Read More

-The four lanes of highway below will be separated by concrete barrier, eliminating the existing median, turn lanes and acceleration lanes, to make room for ramps in ITD right of way and avoid environmental impacts.
+The four-lane highway will be separated by concrete barrier, eliminating the existing median, turn lanes and acceleration lanes, to make room for ramps in ITD right of way and avoid environmental impacts.
 North of the interchange, the grassy median will remain.
 Retaining walls will be built to support the elevated ramps.

 The parking area just north of the east entrance will be shifted south to provide the Army Corps of Engineers access to maintain the nearby wetland mitigation site for the Lower Granite Dam (labeled as the goose pasture).
 The old parking area will be restored with natural vegetation.